GorgeousMooseNipple/beep-boop/README.md

 ## TODO:

 * Probably rework all the internals responsible for producing sounds and optimise it
-* make limited pool of voices available
+* Make limited pool of voices available
-* switch between mono and poly modes
+* Switch between mono and poly modes
-* some form of panning, maybe stereo spread for unisons
+* Some form of panning, maybe stereo spread for unisons
-* would be great to implement basic LP/HP filters
+* Would be great to implement basic LP/HP filters

 [portaudio-rs]: https://github.com/mvdnes/portaudio-rs